wiredsister/OpenTransplant/README.md

 ### Tech Road Map

-1. Webapp for OPOs
+1. Webapp for Organ Tracking
+2. Webapp for Organ Referral
-2. Webapp for Patient
+3. Webapp for Patient account creation
+4. Webapp for Surgeon Organ Offer
-3. EHR FHIR API integration for EPIC & Cerner
+6. EHR FHIR API integration for EPIC & Cerner
-4. Gherkin & Cucumber Scenario tests for each organ & user health
+7. Gherkin & Cucumber Scenario tests for each organ & user health

 ### Out of Box Functionality:

-Currently, the code base combines a lot of new, novel ideas, but these will soon be refactored into an experimental (Living Donors being combined with Deceased Donors donations, etc) module inside of Policy.
+Currently, the code base combines a lot of novel ideas, but these will soon be refactored into an experimental (Living Donors being combined with Deceased Donors donations, etc) module inside of Policy.
 There is also experimental support for tissue types beyond OPTN policy reference, but out of box support will not include these.
 This implementation is merely a possibile reference implenetation for public OPTN algorithms for waitlist and matching.

 ## Build & Run